forakshatkumar/Project-To_do_list/README.md

 ---

 This project was a great way to strengthen my JavaScript fundamentals while creating a useful everyday application.
 It reflects my approach to learning by building practical projects and continuously improving my development skills.
+On to the next project.

 Feel free to explore the project and share your feedback. ⭐